George Norcross: Criticism

 The office of the Attorney General of New Jersey and the United States Attorney's office under Chris Christie investigated Norcross after he was secretly taped discussing state politics.
 After investigation and significant media coverage, he was not charged.
 Norcross was also the subject of a federal investigation in 2016 where his phones were wiretapped.
 The United States Attorney's Office for New Jersey sent Norcross a letter confirming that no action was warranted and the investigation was closed.

 Norcross has been associated with businesses that are alleged to have received special treatment from the New Jersey Economic Development Authority.

 An investigative task force was formed to look into the operations and procedures of the NJEDA.
 Norcross sued the State of New Jersey to stop the highly critical report from becoming public.
 After a five-hour court hearing about the injunction, Norcross lost and within minutes, the report was made public.

 Racketeering charges

 On June 17, 2024, New Jersey Attorney General Matthew Platkin unsealed a thirteen-count racketeering indictment against Norcross and five other individuals, including his brother, Philip.
 The indictment accused Norcross and the other defendants of conspiring to illegally obtain waterfront property and property rights, unlawfully collecting millions of dollars in government tax credits, and attempting to influence and control public officials.

 On July 9, 2024, Norcross and his four co-defendants were in Mercer County Courthouse in Trenton, New Jersey.
 They all pleaded not guilty.
 Norcross's lawyer, Michael Critchley, "emphatically" said he was not guilty to Superior Court Judge Peter E. Warshaw Jr.

 On February 26, 2025, a Superior Court judge dismissed the indictment against Norcross and his allies.
 Almost immediately after, Platkin announced his intention to appeal the decision.
+On January 30, 2026, the appeal was denied, keeping the original ruling in place.